Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Experiments

-\paragraph{Common Setup.} We consider simple synchronous parallelization with 8 workers to facilitate the interpretation of the methods' effectiveness.
-In this setting, all ongoing evaluations are completed at the end of each iteration whose index is a multiple of $8$.
-Therefore, when selecting an input to evaluate, there may already be up to $Q=7$ evaluations in progress.
-We report the mean and standard error of the performance measure across 100 random trials for initial data generation, PBO algorithm randomness, and synthetic objective function generation (in synthetic experiments only).
+\paragraph{Common setting.} We consider simple synchronous parallelization with $Q\in\left\{4,8,16\right\}$ workers to facilitate the interpretation of the methods' effectiveness.
+In this setting, all ongoing evaluations are completed at the end of each iteration whose index is a multiple of $Q$.
+We also conducted experiments in the setting of asynchronous parallel optimization with $Q\in\left\{4,8,16\right\}$, and the results are presented in Appendix \ref{apn:result}.
+We report the mean and standard error of the performance measure across 100 random trials for initial data generation, PBO algorithm's randomness, and synthetic objective function generation (in synthetic experiments only).